Lartoph/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-This is a readme file for the project Shell basics.
+This is a read me for the zero task